Azure-Samples/active-directory-b2c-graph-trustframework-policy/CICDINSTRUCTIONS.md

 * [Azure AD B2C tenant](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started)

+### Fundamentals
+The instructions use client credential flow to get a token.
+The token is then used to call Microsoft Graph apis.

 ### Create a web application in Azure AD
 1. Sign in to the [Azure Portal](https://portal.azure.com/) using your Microsoft account.
 1. Go to your Azure AD B2C tenant. you can do this by selecting book binding icon in top right corner portal.